mother-of-all-self-hosting/ansible-role-searxng/docs/configuring-searxng.md

 After running the command for installation, SearXNG becomes available at the specified hostname like `https://example.com`.

-To get started, open the URL with a web browser, and follow the set up wizard.
-Some of the details for the database are automatically specified.

-On the wizard UI, **the scheme (`HTTPS` or `HTTP`) for the public facing URL is sometimes not detected properly**.
-Make sure that the correct one is specified, and set it manually if not.
-The service works even if the correct one is not set, but certain plugins such as [`searxng-plugin-2factor`](https://github.com/julianlam/searxng-plugin-2factor) will not work as expected, as WebAuthn requires the canonical URL to being on the secure contexts (HTTPS).

 ## Troubleshooting

-The official forum is available at <https://community.searxng.org/>.

 ### Check the service's logs